natir/blog/content/long-read-misassemblies/index.md

 In this blog post I want answer to two question:
 - quast misassemblies count was a good tools to compare two assembly ?
-- can we have easily a better metrics than just misassemblies count ?
+- can we found easily a better metrics than just misassemblies count ?

 ## Quast misassemblies definition

+Quast define three type of misassemblies **relocation**, **translocation** and **inversion**.

 ### Relocation

-### Translocation

-### Inversion

-**min-identity is important because if a mapping isn't see we can't see misassemblies**

-## Effect of min-identity

-### Required for uncorreted dataset

-### Effect on corrected dataset

-## Effect of extensive-min-size

-### By type

-**extensive-min-size have important impacte on relocation and relocation seem to be the majority of misassemblies**

-### Relocation length distribution

-## Conclusion

-- **min-identity have an important impacte but they touch all assembly**
-- **relocation was the majority of misassemblies in long-read uncorrected misassemblies**
-- **analyse length of relocation can be better than just the count**

-## Quast misassemblies definition

-To define quast misassemblies we going to use simple example, we have a genome with one no circular chromosomes, our assembly contains only one contig, this contig map against the reference(green part) and didn't map (red part).
+To define a relocation we going to use simple example, we have a genome with one no circular chromosomes, our assembly contains only one contig, this contig map against the reference(green part) and didn't map (red part).

 ![misassemblies_def.svg](misassemblies_def.svg)

-A misassembly occure when, $L_n$ > `--extensive-mis-size` (1kbp by default) option and $L_{m1}$ and $L_{m2}$ > 1kbp (this value cann't be change ?).
+A misassembly occure when, $L_n$ > `extensive-mis-size` (1kbp by default) option and $L_{m1}$ and $L_{m2}$ > 1kbp (this value cann't be change ?).

 In my example contig mis a part of reference, maybe a repetition contraction or a region with an error rate upper than 80 %.
 In another hand the contig can contains something not present in chromosome, maybe a repetition expansion, in this case, mappings begin of $L_{m2}$ was before end of $L_{m1}$.

-This type of misassemblies was called **Relocation** by quast.
+### Translocation

+A translocation occur when contig have mapping on more than one reference chromosomes.

+### Inversion

-**Translocation** occur when a contigs map on two different chromosomes and **inversion** occur when contig map on the same chromosome but in different strand.
+A inversion occur when contig have two consecutive mapping on the same chromosome but in different strand.

+### Important precision

 For more details on quast misassemblies definition, you can read this section [3.1.1](http://quast.bioinf.spbau.ru/manual.html#misassemblies) and section [3.1.2](http://quast.bioinf.spbau.ru/manual.html#sec3.1.2) of quast manual.

-**Important note :**
-- alignment with an identity lower than `--min-identity` (95% by default minimum 80%) aren't used by quast
-- to perform alignment of contigs against references recent version of quast use [minimap2](https://github.com/lh3/minimap2), with preset `-x asm20` [when --min-identity is lower than 90%](https://github.com/ablab/quast/blob/b040cc9140c7630eea95f94cdda3b825cf4a22c3/quast_libs/ca_utils/align_contigs.py#L65)
+To perform alignment of contigs against references recent version of quast use [minimap2](https://github.com/lh3/minimap2), with preset `-x asm20` [when min-identity is lower than 90%](https://github.com/ablab/quast/blob/b040cc9140c7630eea95f94cdda3b825cf4a22c3/quast_libs/ca_utils/align_contigs.py#L65).
+Not all alignment found by minimap2 are keep with an identity lower than `min-identity` (95% by default minimum 80%) aren't used by quast.

-If `--min-identity` was to high a good alignment can be filtered out and create a large gap in mapping count as misassemblies.
-If `--extensive-mis-size` was to small many short gaps create by errors in contigs can be create misassemblies.
+`min-identity` was a very important parameter, to have a misassemblies we need to have at minimum two mapping for a contig.
+If the second mapping have identity under than `min-identity` threshold quast can't observe this misassemblies.
+But even more if we take another case with a contigs with three mapping if the mapping in middle was lowest than threshold and the gap between the two other mapping is larger than `extensize-mis-size` quast can count a misassemblies where it's isn't a missassemblies.

-We can tune these two parametre, on the number of misassemblies found by quast
+`min-identity` and `extensize-mis-size` have a important impact on misassemblies detection what is the effect of evolution of this two parametre on the number of misassemblies found by quast ?

-## Dataset, assembly pipeline and quast option
+## Dataset, assembly pipeline, correction and quast option

-For this test, we are going to use two Nanopore datasets and one Pacbio dataset.
+To test this, we are going to use two Nanopore datasets and one Pacbio dataset.
 - Reads:
   * [Oxford nanopore D melanogaster](https://www.ebi.ac.uk/ena/data/view/SRX3676783)
   * [Oxford nanopore H sapiens chr1](http://s3.amazonaws.com/nanopore-human-wgs/chr1.sorted.bam)